jjkkk627/portfolio/README.md

 > Note: Visualizations are available in notebooks; data is public but not included due to size.
 ---
-## Bayesian Inference: Antikythera Mechanism
+## Bayesian Inference: Antikythera Mechanism — [View Repo »](https://github.com/jjkkk627/advanced-stats.git)

 Used Hamiltonian Monte Carlo to infer the original number of holes in the Antikythera mechanism’s calendar ring (an ancient astronomical device), based on X-ray measurements of its fragmented parts.